weichong-ong/Bay_Wheels_System_Data_Explanatory_Visualization/README.md

 # Bay Wheels (Ford GoBike) System Data Explanatory Visualization
 ## Introduction
 ### Investigation Overview
 In this project, I investigated Bay Wheels (Ford GoBike) public datasets.
 [Bay Wheels](https://en.wikipedia.org/wiki/Bay_Wheels) is a regional public bicycle sharing system in California's San Francisco Bay Area.
-Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.

 The objective of this study is to investigate the bike activity patterns and the effects of trip characteristics on the average trip duration, for Bay Wheels's public bicycle sharing system during a seven-month period.
 Since April, Bay Wheels changed the structure of their public dataset by including the rideable type (electric or docked bike).
 Therefore, I used the data starting from April 2020 until October 2020 for consistency purpose.
 I downloaded the datasets for each months from its [website](https://www.lyft.com/bikes/bay-wheels/system-data) and concatenated them into one single master dataset.
 I went through the steps of an explanatory data visualization, systematically starting from univariate visualizations, moving through bivariate visualizations, and finally multivariate visualizations.